-- 1 The product/device "Supplier" (defined as an O&P practitioner, O&P patient care facility, or DME supplier) assumes full responsibility for accurate billing of Ottobock products.
+1 The product/device "Supplier" (defined as an O&P practitioner, O&P patient care facility, or DME supplier) assumes full responsibility for accurate billing of Ottobock products.
 It is the Supplier's responsibility to determine medical necessity; ensure coverage criteria is met; and submit appropriate HCPCS codes, modifiers, and charges for services/products delivered.
 It is also recommended that Supplier's contact insurance payer(s) for coding and coverage guidance prior to submitting claims.
-Ottobock Coding Suggestions and Reimbursement Guides are based on reasonable judgment and are not recommended to replace the Supplier's judgment.
-These recommendations may be subject to revision based on additional information or alpha-numeric system changes. - 2 The manufacturer's suggested retail pricing (MSRP) is a suggested retail price only.
+Ottobock Coding Suggestions and Reimbursement Guides do not replace the Supplier's judgment.
+These recommendations may be subject to revision based on additional information or alphanumeric system changes.

+2 The manufacturer's suggested retail pricing (MSRP) is a suggested retail price only.
 Ottobock has provided the suggested MSRP in the event that third-party and/or federal healthcare payers request it for reimbursement purposes.
-The practitioner and/or patient care facility is neither obligated nor required to charge the MSRP when submitting billing claims for third-party reimbursement for the product(s).
+The practitioner and/or patient care facility is neither obligated nor required to charge the MSRP when submitting billing claims for thirdparty reimbursement for the product(s).